Terence Yung: Personal life

 Yung is the grandson of Yung Yi-Yin, a prominent educationalist who was headmaster of several Government primary schools in Hong Kong.
 In 1980, the elder Yung was awarded a Medal of Honour (Hong Kong) for valuable services rendered by him to Hong Kong by Her Majesty Queen Elizabeth II, which was presented to him before an audience by the 25th Governor of Hong Kong Murray MacLehose, Baron MacLehose of Beoch.
+Yung has donated to Democrats and Republicans, including U.S. Senator Elizabeth Warren and Governor of Texas Greg Abbott.
+He has been a member of the Federalist Society, the American Constitution Society, as well as the American Bar Association, and has donated to Students for Fair Admissions.
+In 2019, Yung received a 46-month sentence for cyberstalking after pleading guilty and agreeing to pay restitution.